Ericktolentino94/Command-line-inventory-app/README.md

 # Command-line-inventory-app

-I have created a sneaker inventory app that creates new items for a store, updates the items, shows all the items available by and their unique id, and finally it can show the full details of a single sneaker or delete it completely from our inventory data using its Id.
+I have created a sneaker inventory app that creates new items for a store, updates the items, shows all the items available by and their unique id, and finally it can show the full details of a single sneaker or delete it completely from our inventory data using its unique Id.

 ## How to create a new product